feihu1996x/yummy/README.md

 yummy
 ===========
- > a food reservation system with a backend management system and a fronten wechat app
+ > a food reservation system with a backend management system and a frontend wechat app

 ## Build And Setup